 After looking at more displays, which Neil read to me one by one, he ushered me into a small, classroom-sized movie theater to watch Hubbard’s “only taped interview.”

 I was alone.
-For 45 minutes I listened to Hubbard’s exchange with a young male journalist who asked questions so leading I suspected they were prepared by Hubbard himself.
+For 45 minutes I listened to Hubbard’s exchange with a young male journalist who asked leading an innocuous questions likely prepared by Hubbard.

-In the film, Hubbard outlined the goals of Scientology, insisted on it not being compared to psychiatry or psychology, and denied claims that Scientology was anti-religion.
+In the film, Hubbard outlined the goals of Scientology, insisted on it not being compared to psychiatry or psychology, and denied claims that Scientology is anti-religion.

 The interview ended and the credits rolled.
 I wondered, off and on throughout the interview, whether Neil would open the door to the theater the second the screen went black.

 He then took me out to sit with him on a set of sofas near the two-sided faux wall mounting the flat-screen monitors.
 He sat near the end of one sofa, facing me, and I sat toward the opposite end of the other, facing him.
 The space between the sofas might have been two feet.